Master of Science in Engineering

 Energy resources.
 Secondary and tertiary oil recovery, flow processes in porous media, acid gas treating, energy control and efficiency, photovoltaics, battery technology.

-Environmental engineering.
-Air pollution modeling and control, atmospheric chemistry, chemical exposures.
+Environmental engineering and sustainability.
+Air pollution measurements, modeling and control, air pollutant and chemical exposures, atmospheric chemistry.

 Materials and processes for microelectronics.
 Plasma processing, etching, chemical vapor deposition, selective laser sintering, supermolecular self-assembly and organization, colloidal systems, mesoscopic materials.